Bryan Alvarez: The Death of WCW

-Alvarez's book, The Death of WCW, which he co-wrote with R. D. Reynolds, was released in 2005 and went on to receive critical acclaim, winning "Best Pro Wrestling Book" in the 2005 Wrestling Observer Newsletter awards.
+Alvarez's book, The Death of WCW, which he co-wrote with R. D. Reynolds, was released in 2005.

 Alvarez and Reynolds revised and updated the original work through ECW Press - the newly expanded edition was released in October 2014 and also won the Wrestling Observer Newsletter award for Best Pro Wrestling Book.
 Alvarez also lent his voice to the Audible version of the update.

 100 Things WWE Fans Should Know & Do Before They Die

 Alvarez's second book, 100 Things WWE Fans Should Know & Do Before They Die, was released in 2019.

 Other works

 Alvarez is a former columnist for British wrestling and MMA magazine Fighting Spirit, as well as a former online correspondent for The Fight Network and the internet radio show Wrestling Weekly.
+He also wrote a monthly professional wrestling column for Penthouse Magazine.

 Personal life

 Alvarez married Whitney Neugebauer on July 31, 2010.
-She gave birth to the couple's first child, a daughter named Paisley, on February 28, 2016.
-She gave birth to a second daughter, Hanalei, on September 19, 2019.
+She gave birth to the couple's first child on February 28, 2016.
+She gave birth to a second daughter on September 19, 2019.

 Alvarez is the cousin of retired Olympic gymnast Guillermo Alvarez.